 If you don’t sand the pipe then your project will not work on your Cricut Maker.
 The smooth portion of the pipe will be placed securely and snuggly against your Cricut machine.
 This will allow the Cricut to move the pipe safely and smoothly up and down when using your pens.

-When you’re done with the sanding, feel free to decorate your new piece with some cute washi tape.
+When you’re done with the sanding, feel free to decorate your new piece with some cute washi tape or vinyl.
 I love my “Happily Ever After” with gold trim.
 It makes me smile.

 How do you know what pens work best and how to effectively use this new Cricut tool you created?

-Carefully remove the standard Cricut pen case from your machine and place your new pen case with the sanded side facing the back of the machine (your thumb screw should be facing towards you).
+Carefully remove the standard Cricut pen case from your machine and place your new pen adapter with the sanded side facing the back of the machine (your thumbscrew should be facing towards you).

 Place a colored pencil below your machine for measurement purposes.
 The thickness of your pencil is the height that you want the tip of your pen to rest on.
 (See picture above for a closer look).

-Securely tighten your pen in your pen case (have the pen rest on the colored pencil).
+Securely tighten your pen in your pen adapter (have the pen rest on the colored pencil).
 You want your pen to be snug, not death gripped.

-Select the design you want to create (whether it’s from the Cricut Design Space or one you created) and let your imagination go crazy.
+Select the design you want to create (whether it’s from the Cricut Design Space or one you created) and let your imagination go wild.

-As a word of caution towards your pens…if you put the pen too tightly into your DIY pen holder, you’ll notice some marks and possibly cracks in plastic pen cases.
+As a word of caution towards your pens – if you put the pen too tightly into your DIY pen adapter, you’ll notice some marks and possibly cracks in plastic pen cases.

 This doesn’t damage the pen at all, it just makes the pen look a bit scruffy.

-I have some adorable washi tape I can decorate your pipe with, including the one I use on my machine.
+I have some adorable vinyl I can decorate your pen adapter with, including the one I use on my machine.

-Don’t forget to share this article with someone who has a Cricut machine and wants to learn how to use more pens for their crafts.
+Don’t forget to share this article with someone who has a Cricut machine and wants to learn how to revolutionize their crafts.